cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/custom-certificates/index.md

 * `SHA1WithRSA`
 * `ECDSAWithSHA256`

-If you attempt to upload another type of certificate (or one that has been self-signed certificate), it will be rejected.
+If you attempt to upload another type of certificate or a certificate that has been self-signed, it will be rejected.